Cduc123/Cplusplus-Program-CS--250/Updated README.md

 My development approach is focused on making small, steady progress and getting feedback often.
 I think Agile is a perfect fit for this since it’s designed around regular check-ins and flexibility.
 Here’s what I try to do in my work:

 - Daily Standups: We quickly check in each day to keep everyone on the same page and to solve any issues fast.
-- Sprint Planning and Reviews**: These help us set priorities and then check back in with stakeholders to get their thoughts on our progress.
+- Sprint Planning and Reviews: These help us set priorities and then check back in with stakeholders to get their thoughts on our progress.
 - Retrospectives: At the end of each sprint, we look back at what went well and what we can improve.

 These Agile practices help me stay organized and focused on delivering value, while still being able to adapt when needed.